 To estimate the impact of the lack of irrigation water in row crops, the difference between irrigated and dryland yields are estimated and multiplied by the irrigated acreage for the crop.
 To account for the year-to-year fluctuations in yields and crop acres, a 5-year average (2018- 2022) of crop yields and acreage is used to project the impacts for 2024.
-For example, using the estimated corn yield difference between irrigated and dryland production (i.e., 39 bu. per acre), the 5-year average irrigated corn acres, and the 2023 estimated corn price; the loss in farm-gate cotton revenue is estimated at \$9.4 million for 2024 (Table 2).
-Therefore, with the absence of water, irrigated row crops are assumed to produce dryland yields, causing a reduction in row crop farm-gate values of \$31.3, \$9.4, and \$3.6 million for cotton, corn and sorghum, respectively.
-Anecdotal evidence suggests that irrigated fields transitioning to dryland tend to produce lower yields compared to their historical dryland counterparts.
-Therefore, the dryland yields used in the analysis provide a conservative estimate of the potential economic losses.
+For example, using the estimated corn yield difference between irrigated and dryland production (i.e., 39 bu. per acre), the 5-year average irrigated corn acres, and the 2023 estimated corn price; the loss in farm-gate corn revenue is estimated at \$9.4 million for 2024 (Table 2).
+Therefore, with the absence of water, irrigated row crops will produce dryland yields, causing a reduction in row crop farm-gate values of \$31.3, \$9.4, and \$3.6 million for cotton, corn and sorghum, respectively.
 The total farm-gate loss for row crops is estimated at \$44.3 million.